1. Timelines

 Destiny of the Dragons

 Among the chaos, the Y’azi Empire flourishes, entering a golden age of prosperity.
-Trade relations with the Serrakhan Sultanate and the Earth Kingdom thrive, and the empire’s samurai legions stand strong.
+Trade relations with the Serrakhan Sultanate and Aerenal (see: The Trilateral Concord) now thrive as the Great Y’azi Fireline stands strong.

 Yet, on the empire’s northernmost borders, pale riders bring dark omens.
 From the frostbitten wastes of Norska, the champions of Khaos ride forth.
-Having hunted the last of the Fyrashan Spirit Seers during the third age, they now seek to unleash The Tides of Khaos upon the world once more.
+Having hunted the last of the Fyrashan Spirit Seers during the early fourth age, they now seek to unleash the united Tribes of Khaos upon the civilized world once more.

 The Empire of Bastile

 With Tolria firmly under Bastilian control, the empire’s grip extends over nearly the entire continent.
-As Bastilian interests expand into Osira, the empire sees an opportunity to exploit its untamed lands, raising tensions between the western Empire and the sovereign kingdoms of Osira...
+As Bastilian interests expand into Osira, the empire sees an opportunity to exploit its untamed lands, raising tensions between the western Empire and the separated sovereignties of Osira...

 • The Duchy of Zubar and Alpia – Folded into the imperial province of Averland.